radumg/AEC-hackathon-Dynamo-Workshop/Part 1 - ZeroTouch/README.md

 ![1510609206559](assets/1510609206559.png)

+In case you missed some steps you can find the complete project inside the *"4 - Revit nodes"* folder.

 ## Conclusion

-The boilerplate poject we have created in part 1, should get you jump-started in developing for Dynamo.
-Don't be afraid of Visual Studio, it's a friend and it can provide very helpful insights during development and debug.
+The boilerplate project we have created in part 1 should get you jump-started in developing for Dynamo.
+Don't be afraid of Visual Studio, it's a friend and it can provide very helpful insights during development and debugging.

-We have also gone through sample code on how to interact with Dynamo and Revit geometry/elements, you should now be able to start developing your own nodes.
+We have also gone through sample code on how to interact with Dynamo and Revit geometry/elements, so you should now be able to start developing your own nodes.

 We recommend following Part 2 of this workshop next, teaching you how to develop Explicit nodes in Dynamo, but in the meantime, here's some additional things to be aware of:

 * Version updates - releasing updates to an existing node should be done carefully, it could brake existing user graphs and workflows.
 Most developers choose to use the [SemVer](https://semver.org/) method to number versions, which also helps aleviate & communicate the impacts of changes to users.

 * Dll conflicts - if other nodes in use by Dynamo depend on external dlls, and your nodes too, there might be conflicts.
 Dynamo will report any conflicts in its `Notifications` panel, so check it out if something is misbehaving!